 New York City has some wonderful distractions, not the least of which are its world-class museums, a thriving theater scene, restaurants helmed by celebrity chefs, and sprawling Central Park.
 But the Big Apple is also a hub for cruises that will transport you to the beaches of the Caribbean and Bermuda, the fall colors and history in New England and Canada, and across the Atlantic to Europe.

 Set sail from Manhattan, Brooklyn, or nearby Bayonne, New Jersey, and your views will include the spectacular city skyline and Statue of Liberty, with the added thrill of going under the Verrazano-Narrows Bridge as you sail out to the Atlantic.
 Cruises depart from the region year-round, with the height of the season being May to October.
+New York is also a great departure point if you’re hoping to book a last-minute cruise.
 Here are our top picks for every type of cruiser.

 Best active cruises

 Norwegian Cruise Line’s 4,100-passenger Norwegian Escape provides year-round thrills on its multi-story waterslides and huge outdoor ropes course.
 Itineraries from New York include the Caribbean, Bahamas, Florida, Bermuda, New England, and Canada.
 When the 4,000-passenger Norwegian Bliss takes over for the Escape in November 2019, it will add a top deck go-kart racetrack to the list of shipboard attractions.